javigs82/ansible-role-clickhouse/README.md

 # Ansible Clickhouse

 This role is in charge of configuring & installing a clickhouse cluster with N shard and M replicas in `centos7`.

-It builds the cluster based in ansible inventory groups, so following groups are mandatory to run the cluster:
+It builds the cluster based in ansible inventory groups akka **inventory patterns**, so following groups are mandatory to run the cluster:

- - clickhouse: contains all clickhouse inventory hosts.
+ - **clickhouse**: contains all clickhouse inventory hosts.
 These host must set their hostname like: `ch01-shard01-replica01` with regex like: `^ch\\d{2}-shard\\d{2}-replica\\d{2}`
- - zookeeper: contains all zookeeper inventory hosts.
+ - **zookeeper**: contains all zookeeper inventory hosts.
 These hosts must set hostname like: `zookeeper01`

-Take a look into [macros.xml](./templates/macros.xml.j2) to check how shard is being calculated in function of hostname: `clickhouse_shard_name`
+Take a look into [defaults](./defaults/main.yml) to check how shard and replicas is being calculated in function of hostnames:

 **Note** that `{{ inventory_hostname }}` is the DNS or IP address while `{{ ansible_hostname }}` is the hostname of the machine.